jrmi/airboardgame/README.md

 ## Game designer, it's also for you

 Airboardgame is not only designed to play games but also to create them.
-In just a few minutes you can create simple games without having any development skills to play with your friends.
+In just few minutes you can create simple games without any development skills and play with your friends.

-Want to test a concept?
+Wants to test a concept?
 Play a Print & Play game?
 Use airboardgame without the need for more hardware.

 The only limit is your imagination.

 To access this features, login then click on the « create new game » button on home page.